 Some of the best benefits I have ever gotten from this smoothie is how much this drink has helped me stay hydrated, focused, and energized.
 With just a few simple ingredients, I was able to give my body exactly what it needed.

-Here are the ingredients to make this detox smoothie recipe with blueberries:
+Here are the ingredients to make this blueberry smoothie recipe with blueberries:

 - Blueberries – packed full of antioxidants and helps protect cholesterol